 Prepare High-Performance PE, APC & Tandem Conjugates for Flow Cytometry

 This method uses a heterobifunctional crosslinker SMCC.
 SMCC crosslinkers contain N-hydroxysuccinimide (NHS) ester and maleimide groups, which allow covalent conjugation of amine (-NH2) and sulfhydryl (-SH) containing molecules.
-NHS esters react with primary amines at pH 7-9, while malemides react with sulfhydryl groups at pH 6.5-7.5.
+NHS esters react with primary amines at pH 7-9, while maleimides react with sulfhydryl groups at pH 6.5-7.5.
 Because the rate of NHS esters hydrolytic degradation increases with pH, the NHS ester reaction usually occurs before or simultaneous with the maleimide reaction.
-For users not adept to conjugation chemistry, this may be challenging.
+For users not adept at conjugation chemistry, this may be challenging.

 - Add the antibody solution into Buccutite™ MTA vial (Component B)

 - Remove free Buccutite™ MTA by spin column

 - Mix with 50 µL Buccutite™ FOL-Activated PE (Component A)

 Buccutite™ offers several advantages over SMCC-based conjugation.
 First, Buccutite™ conjugation efficiency is relatively high, with final recovery more than double (>60%) that SMCC conjugation.
 Second, the Buccutite™ reaction is efficient.
 Conjugation can occur at low concentrations of reactants requiring a minimal sample concentration of 0.5 mg/mL.
 Lastly, Buccutite™ conjugates are highly stable and can be stored at 4 °C for at least 12 months (see below for data).